- The Washington Times - Tuesday, February 17, 2026

 Advertisement

-Democrats have not won statewide in Texas in 30 years, but they are hoping that frustration with Mr. Trump and the economy could create a perfect political storm to break that streak this fall.
+Democrats have not won statewide in Texas in 30 years.
+They hope frustration with Mr. Trump and the economy could create conditions to break that streak this fall.

-This isn’t Mr. Talarico’s first run-in with the FCC’s push.
+This isn’t Mr. Talarico’s first run-in with the FCC.

-Earlier in February, the agency reportedly opened an investigation into ABC’s “The View” after he appeared on the show, questioning whether it violated the equal‑time rule.
+The agency reportedly opened an investigation this month into ABC’s “The View,” questioning whether Mr. Talarico’s appearance on the show violated the equal‑time rule.

 Mr. Carr’s Jan.
-21 guidance spelled out that exemptions to the equal time rule apply to “bona fide” newcasts, news interviews, news documentaries, or news events – but not to late-night or daytime talk shows.
+21 guidance spelled out exemptions for “bona fide” newscasts, news interviews, news documentaries or news events, but not for late-night or daytime talk shows.

 Advertisement